laro/Cilia/README.md

 [Bjarne Stroustrup in an interview (2000):](https://www.stroustrup.com/devXinterview.html)
 > Today, I'd look for a much simpler syntax—and probably clash with people's confusion between the familiar and the simple.

-I don't know what exact syntax Bjarne Stroustrup would prefer today, but  Cpp2 and Carbon do not feel familiar to me.
+I don't know what exact syntax Bjarne Stroustrup would prefer today, but indeed Cpp2 and Carbon do not feel familiar to me.
 I like many aspects especially of Cpp2, but _not_ its `name: Type` syntax.
 IMHO it is not necessary to go from the "most vexing parse" right to the "most easy parse".